Whitstable: Events and venues

-The longest established event is the Regatta dating from a sailing contest between 26 boats from Whitstable and Faversham split into three classes (divisions) in 1792.
+The longest established event is the Regatta, dating from a sailing contest between 26 boats from Whitstable and Faversham which was split into three classes (divisions) in 1792.
 A reporter at the scene wrote: "Much nautical skill was displayed in the maneuvering of the various squadrons.
 Every hoy, smack, wherry etc. in the vicinity of Whitstable was crowded with company and formed quite a fair upon the ocean."
 In addition, at least two of the spectating boats had bands aboard and tents were erected along the shore which was lined with spectators.

 The Regatta continued to become the biggest event on the North Kent Coast in the 19th century.
 It has moved from the original Whitstable to Tankerton for more land based events with fairground and fireworks on the elevated Slopes.
 For many years run by the council, the Whitstable and Herne Bay Lions Club have taken it on in the last 31 years.
 Future events will be more sea borne with yachting and rowing, and plans for swimming and even the traditional greasy pole.

 May Day is celebrated with the annual Jack-in-the-Green parade, with traditional English dancing throughout the town, a fair at Whitstable Castle and a maypole dance by local schoolchildren overlooking the sea.
 It has been run by Whitstable and Herne Bay Lions Club for 34 years.

 The importance of oysters to the tradition of Whitstable is celebrated with the Oyster Festival in July each year.
 The nine-day festival starts with an opening parade on the nearest Saturday to St James' Day.
 The parade starts with the official "Landing of the Catch", followed by the procession of the oysters in a horse-drawn dray through the town, stopping to deliver the catch to local restaurants, cafes and public houses.
 The rest of the festival consists of entertainment for both adults and children, with local art on display around the town, and many establishments offering local fish dishes.